orshiiio/15112_N25_TP/README.md

 ### ☕ Cafe Simulation
 - **Adopt & Manage Cats**: Choose from a variety of cats, each with their own personalities and preferences.
-- **Needs-Based System**: Balance cat hunger, playfulness, and rest while managing customer satisfaction.
+- **Needs-Based System**: Balance cat hunger, playfulness, and rest while managing satisfaction.

 ### 🧠 Gameplay & Mechanics
 - **Behavior Engine**: Cat behaviors driven by internal state machines (e.g. tired, hungry, playful).